balena-io-experimental/balena-wpe/base-image/README.md

 git submodule update
 ```

 Now you're ready to go.
-Simply run **`./build.sh`** and it will fireup a Yocto
+Simply run **`./build.sh`** and it will fire up a Yocto
 build.
-You're environment needs to have the `python` executable be a Python 2
+Your environment needs to have the `python` executable be a Python 2
 interpreter.
 If you're running on a distribution which defaults to Python 3
 consider using [virtualenv](https://virtualenv.pypa.io/en/stable/).